Russian Salad / Ruska Salata

 Origin of the Russian Salad / Ruska Salata

-The salad is said to have been originally created by Lucien Olivier in 1860.
+The original version of this salad is said to have been created by Lucien Olivier in 1860.
 Lucien was the chef of the famous French restaurant in Moscow called L’Hermitage.
 This is where his recipe gained incredible popularity.
-Originally, the name of the recipe was simply the Olivier salad and it was made during the years of famine.
+Originally, the name of the recipe was simply the Olivier salad, and it was made during the years of famine.
 Depending on the season, the Olivier salad could contain grouse, veal tongue, caviar, crayfish tails, capers and smoked duck.
-The recipe for the sauce is also said to have been a secret, even if we assume it was a kind of mayonnaise.
-Some sources say that Olivier kept his recipe a secret even though the ingredients were visible on the plate, so we do not know his exact method but we certainly have an idea.
+The recipe for the sauce is said to have been a secret – even if it is assumed that it was surely a kind of mayonnaise.
+Some sources say that Olivier kept his recipe a secret even though the ingredients were visible on the plate.
+So we do not know his exact method but we certainly have an idea.

 Variations of the Russian Salad / Ruska Salata

 The recipe that I am sharing with you is in no way like the original.
-There is not one but dozens of versions of the Russian salad.
+I should note that there is not one but dozens of versions of the Russian salad.
 The major difference lies in the fact that some versions use ham while others use boiled or roasted chicken.
-It is also optional to leave out the boiled eggs, as the mayonnaise is made of out of eggs.
-Instead, the salad can be loaded with more veggies or boiled peas.
-The name of this salad also varies, from the Russian Salad, the Oliver Salad or the French Salad, the salad has evolved differently in different countries.
+You can also leave out boiled eggs, as the mayonnaise contains eggs.
+Some of our distant relatives completely skip the eggs.
+Instead, the salad can be loaded with boiled peas (our old neighbour always made her Russian Salad with peas).
+Others may use some sort of frozen vegetable mix (with peas, carrots and potatoes).

-This salad may seem complicated because of the many ingredients, but all you need to do is cook / boil, chop and combine.
+Refrigerate the salad preferably overnight, or for at least for 2-3 hours prior to serving.
+This salad may seem complicated, but all you need to do is boil, chop and combine.

 Looking for more?